anton-tiptyuk/test-01/README.md

 - Copy `.sample.env` into `.env`.
 If you don't need no specific configuration you should be fine to go without any editing.
 - Run `docker-compose` to create a PostgreSQL container.
 Make sure your `5432` port is not being used.
 If it is or you would like to use an existing PostgreSQL server - update the `.env` and either remap ports in `docker-compose.yml` or create a database in your server accordingly
+- I've used node v.18 for this project and have no idea what's gonna happen with a different node version. `.nvmrc` is in place.
 - Run `yarn` to install dependencies
 - Run `yarn db migration:run` to run migrations for the database.
 There's also a helpful shell script `./db-re-create.sh` to recreate database structures from scratch any moment.